 After visiting the gardens and the lily pond, the next stop in the Giverny tour is the Giverny Museum of Impressionism.
 Monet lived in the house from 1883 until he died in 1926.
 Though he never traveled to Japan, the house is full of Japanese woodblock prints.

-At the end of the tour, your driver will take you back to your Paris hotel or apartment.
+Your driver will take you back to your Paris hotel or apartment at the end of the tour.